danielzhang-sudo/ELEC0138_Project/README.md

     - Loss of privacy: ML are highly dependent on data collection to make personalised reccomendations.
     - Inaccurate model: Data poisoning can lead to incorrect predictions that can affect users that agree to send their data for personalised recommendations, as well as impacting the sales perfomance of the company.
     - Inaccurate SEO: SEO poisoning can lead to loss of business to other vendors in the platform, it can impact the experience of the users, and a reputational loss from part of the platform.
+4. Priority
+    - Preserving the privacy of the users is more important than the ecommerce sales and user experience.
+Data privacy is very important can potentially lead to bigger consequences such as manipulation, surveillance, etc.

 ## Coursework 2